bahodge/tomb-of-annihilation/sessions/Session 39.md

 Inside of the shrine, there are walls and lit with torches.
 The corridors is painted with Omu'en reliefs depicting normal life.
 There is also some writing.

 "[[Obelack]] teaches us to tread warily and stay in the light"

+We pick up the petrified man and take him out of the tomb.
+We unpetrify him with the [[medusa saliva]].
+We wrestle 1 of his 2 cubes away and get the cube of [[Obelack]].